(309) 555-0100

 Property-manager and rental testing requests

 Property managers and landlords may need radon testing across multiple rental homes, small multifamily properties, or units turning over between leases.
-These requests can involve access coordination, tenant schedules, and organized follow-up across more than one unit.
+These requests can involve access coordination, tenant schedules, and more than one unit.
 When you submit, include the number of units involved, property location, any access limitations, and whether the testing is tied to a lease, renewal, complaint, or broader property review.

 Location